What is Tae Kwon Do?

 Tae Kwon Do in the United States

-The introduction of Tae Kwon Do in the United States began during the 1950’s when a handful of pioneering master instructors travelled to America to spread the art.
-Throughout the next few decades Tae Kwon Do grew in popularity, not only as a martial art, but as an international sport.
+The introduction of Tae Kwon Do in the United States began during the 1950s when a handful of pioneering master instructors traveled to America to spread the art.
+Throughout the next few decades, Tae Kwon Do grew in popularity, not only as a martial art but as an international sport.

 In 1973, Korea hosted the first Tae Kwon Do World Championships.
 In that same year, the World Tae Kwon Do Federation was established as the international governing body for the sport aspects of Tae Kwon Do.
 Today the WTF counts 120 separate countries as its members, representing 20 million practitioners.
 These numbers earn Tae Kwon Do the distinction of being the most practiced martial art in the world.